Coronavirus in UAE: Latest updates about new cases and deaths

-UAE has announced 236 new cases of COVID-19, 390 recovery and one deaths, in a press briefing on Wednesday night.
+UAE has announced 261 new cases of COVID-19, taking the overall tally in the country to 58,249.

-According to the Ministry of Health and Prevention (MoHAP), this brings the total number of confirmed cases in the country to 75,734 while there have been 50,354 recoveries in total and 342 deaths so far.

 Post Your Comments